mvelikikh/xinfo/README.rst

 =============
 - Linux only
 - Python 3
-- Requires the binutils package since it calls objdump, nm, readelf under the hood
+- Requires the binutils package since it calls objdump, nm under the hood
-- Tested with: 19c (19.13), 21c (21.5)
+- Tested with: 19c (19.13), 21c (21.5), 23ai Free (23.6)